lanethefox/saas-analytics-training/docs/SCHEMA_EXPLANATION.md

 ## For New Deployments

 1. Docker automatically runs SQL files in alphabetical order from `/docker-entrypoint-initdb.d`
-2. The `00_complete_raw_schema.sql` creates all necessary tables
+2. The `01_main_schema.sql` creates databases and all necessary tables
+3. The `02_superset_init.sql` sets up Superset database and permissions
-3. Data generators populate `raw.app_database_*` tables
+4. Data generators populate `raw.app_database_*` tables
-4. dbt transforms raw data into analytics-ready models
+5. dbt transforms raw data into analytics-ready models